 A: Yes.
 We request that children know the “do’s and don’ts” around dogs since we do not always know the temperament of the pugs we rescue.

 Q: I’m afraid that if I foster a pug, I’ll get very attached and it will be too painful to give it up.

 A: It can be tough to let go, but you’ll feel joy in sending a pet to a wonderful new family.
-Remember, every pug that is adopted from your care will make room for another pug who desperately needs a foster home.
+Remember, every pug that is adopted from will make room for another pug who desperately needs a foster home.
 We can’t operate as a rescue without foster homes to care for the pugs.